 A supernumerary nipple is a minor malformation of mammary tissue resulting in extra nipple(s) and/or associated tissue.
-It is also known as accessory nipple, ectopic nipple or extra nipple.
+It is also known as accessory nipple, third nipple, ectopic nipple, or extra nipple.

 A supernumerary nipple is distinct from:

 - Polythelia, which is the presence of supernumerary nipples without accessory glandular tissue

 - Supernumerary or accessory breasts, which may or may not have nipples.

 Supernumerary nipples are congenital, and usually harmless.
 However, they are influenced by hormones and susceptible to other disease processes.